-It is a contributory defined benefit pension scheme administered by Lambeth Council to provide pensions and other benefits for pensionable employees of Lambeth Council and a range of other scheduled and admitted bodies within the borough area.
-The fund is overseen by the Lambeth Pension Fund Committee, which is a committee of Lambeth Council.
+It is a contributory defined benefit pension scheme administered by Lambeth Council to provide pensions and other benefits for pensionable employees of the council and a range of other scheduled and admitted bodies within the borough.

+The Fund is overseen by the Lambeth Pensions Committee, a statutory committee of Lambeth Council with authority to discharge the council's functions in relation to the pension fund.